DecisiveAI/mdai-docs/src/install/local/lifecycle/uninstall.md

 ## Automated uninstall

 When decommissioning a cluster or performing a clean-up operation, you need to delete all resources and configurations.
-Follow the steps below to uninstall your local MDAI Engine.
+Follow the steps below to uninstall your local MDAI Nucleus.

 ### Ensure you have the correct k8s context selected.